10 Funny Things Iowans Do That No One Else Understands

-People watching is an art.
-Some people can pick a person out from a crowd and tell you exactly where they’re from, just based off of their appearance, speech and body language.
+People-watching is an art.
+Some people can pick a person out from a crowd and tell you exactly where they’re from, just based on their appearance, speech, and body language.
 But you don’t have to be psychic to do it, you just have to know a little bit about each state’s culture.
 To make it easier on you, here are 10 funny things Iowans do that no one else understands:

 What else would you add to the list of funny things Iowans do?
 Leave your funny Iowa quirks in the comments below?
 And if you’re feeling all.the.state.pride right now, you’ll love these 10 reasons why living in Iowa is the best.